Unsub Extender: a Python-based web application for visualizing Unsub data: Introduction

 The term ``Big Deal" was coined in the mid-1990's by Kenneth Frazier \citep{DilemmaBigDeal} and refers to the practice of publishers bundling hundreds of electronic journal subscriptions together into one large package for a single price.
 Libraries pay a lower fee than they would by subscribing to each journal in a publisher's list individually, but they are also locked into agreements to pay for titles they may not need or want \citep{PoynderBigDeal}.
 Introduced as a solution to the problem of ever-increasing journal prices, initial Big Deal bundle pricing was generally based on a library's current print subscription spend with the publisher, plus an extra 5-15\% to enable access to non-subscribed journals in the publisher's portfolio and a 6\% inflationary increase per year \citep{pub.1013220935}.

 Several studies have thoroughly investigated the value (or lack thereof) libraries get from Big Deals. \citet{Shu_IsItSuchBigDeal} studied journal subscription data from 34 University Libraries and used references to each journal from scholars affiliated with the universities as an indicator of their actual use.
 The paper found the value of the Big Deal investment to be low, as the university community cited only a fraction of the journals purchased by their institution through the bundle.
 More journals does not necessarily mean more value if the extra journals are not being used, and the ratio of cited journals to all subscribed journals decreased by 61\% between 2000 to 2011.

-Big Deal pricing is also not transparent or easily comparable among universities. \citet{pub.1013220935} submitted Freedom of Information Act (FOIA) requests to reveal Big Deal pricing that had been confidentially negotiated with each library individually.
-The study found little consistency in what academic publishers charge universities, and found commercial publisher prices were between 3-10 times higher than corresponding prices from nonprofit publishers.
+Big Deal pricing is also not transparent, consistent, or easily comparable among universities, as each research institution negotiates with the publisher separately and contracts are often shielded under non-disclosure agreements.
+Freedom of Information Act (FOIA) requests and state-level open records laws have been used to reveal Big Deal pricing despite this confidentiality \citep{Knox_openrecordslaws}.
+Studies show this pricing opacity results in little consistency, with prices varying among institutions and commercial publisher prices between 3-10 times higher than corresponding prices from nonprofit publishers \citep{pub.1013220935, Brundy}

 Commercial academic publishing is a tremendously profitable business.
 RELX, the parent company of the world's largest academic publisher, Elsevier, reported profit margins of in excess of 30\% from 2016-2019, with 2020 dipping slightly to 29.2\% \citep{RELX}.
 Much has been written about the unusual working relationship between researchers, universities, and publishers - scientists conduct research, write articles, and give it to publishers for free, provide peer-review to validate other scientists' papers, only for publishers to turn around and then sell the articles back to the university for millions of dollars \citep{nature_truecost, ProfitableBad}.
+One analysis suggests there is enough money this system for a large scale shift away from subscriptions altogether and toward a universal Open Access model \citep{DisruptingMPDL}.